ariakit/ariakit/packages/reakit/src/Toolbar/README.md

 # Toolbar

-`Toolbar` follows the [WAI-ARIA Toolbar Pattern](https://www.w3.org/TR/wai-aria-practices/#toolbar).
-It's a containers for grouping a set of controls.
+Accessible `Toolbar` component that follows the [WAI-ARIA Toolbar Pattern](https://www.w3.org/TR/wai-aria-practices/#toolbar).
+It's a container for grouping a set of controls.

 <carbon-ad></carbon-ad>